mgrabovsky/simurgh/README.md

 - [ ] Tests
 - [ ] Improve parsing and error reporting.
 Look into [Trifecta](https://hackage.haskell.org/package/trifecta)
-- [ ] See if lenses can be used anywhere
+- [ ] See if lenses can be leveraged anywhere
+- [ ] Pattern matching
+- [ ] Module system, global definitions, `let`s
+- [ ] Play around with equality (intensional/extensional/observational)
+- [ ] Type universe hierarchy; subtyping
+- [ ] Recursive functions, fixpoints
+- [ ] Implicit arguments; elaboration à la Lean
+- [ ] More sophisticated syntax as part of higher-level languages which transform into the low-level core language
+- [ ] First-class support for monads or algebraic effects

 ## References